AliceAlicek2304/fcj-workshop/content/5-Workshop/5.2-Prerequiste/2-Create-ec2-sg/_index.md

    - **Custom TCP (5000)**: Select "Custom TCP" and enter "5000" in the Port range field
    - **SSH (22)**: Select "SSH" from the Type dropdown (automatically sets port 22)

-   **ðŸ”’ Security Note**: For production environments, restrict the source IP addresses for SSH access to only trusted IP ranges rather than allowing access from anywhere (0.0.0.0/0).
+   **🔒 Security Note**: For production environments, restrict the source IP addresses for SSH access to only trusted IP ranges rather than allowing access from anywhere (0.0.0.0/0).

 ![Configure Inbound Rules](/images/1/00011.png?featherlight=false&width=90pc)